 ‘The time has been successfully synchronized with <ntpserver>’

-This indicates that the time reference was contacted successfully and synchronisation has been successful.
+This indicates that the time reference was contacted successfully and synchronization has been successful.

 ‘An error occurred while Windows was synchronizing with <ntpserver>’